JosephWildey/RedditChallenges/README.md

 Analyzes a yahtzee roll and retrieves the highest value possible based on the count of occurrences of each individual value in the roll.

 # Taxation
 This is a simple marginal rate taxation calculator.
 Income brackets/caps and taxation rates are stored in a CSV file for easy editing.
+The calculator does not currently handle values beyond the highest ceiling, which at the moment is $100,000 because it loops through all the brackets and rates in the csv file.